dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 10 January 2020

+pahole from dwarves package.

 ## 9 January 2020

 I was trying to debug multiple elf files using S32 Studio as described in [HOWTO: Debug multiple elf files in S32 Design Studio with GDB](https://community.nxp.com/docs/DOC-342385), but couldn't get the debug symbols to match up with the code.
 It turned out that I was using the wrong sections LMA value when calculating the offset to use for gdbs `add-symbol-file`.
 The application had a header section containing non-runnable code, I should have used the LMA of the first section containing machine code.